munificent/journal/asset/post/2022-02-13-stupid-dog.md

 ---

 Five weeks earlier than expected, Megan and I become parents.
-We set up a bedroom as a nursery yet so we hastily buy a bassinet.
+We haven't had time to set up a nursery yet so we hastily buy a bassinet.
 The first night the baby is home from the NICU, we realize there isn't enough room at the foot of the bed for both the bassinet and the crate.

 We let you sleep on the bed.
 You are immensely proud of earning pride of place on the bed while the new pink hairless dog is relegated to the funny crate.